Organwolf/100-days-of-code/README.md

 - [x] Re-evaluate my goals and add/remove goals at least once
     - [x] Added a new goal about virtual environments
 - [ ] Learn how, why and when I should use virtual environments
+- [ ] Learn more about the different default interactive shells

 ###### JavaScript
 - [ ] Learn more vanilla JS (by completing [JavaScript30](https://javascript30.com/) by Wesbos)